 Why it’s awesome: Hyde Park is the biggest Royal Park in the city and another very famous place to visit in London.
 A pleasant place for a stroll, it’s a fantastic place to escape the busy streets and enjoy being outdoors.
 It’s also a top place for families, with lots of open space for kids to run and play.
 Old and young alike can cool down with a paddle in the Serpentine, a large recreational lake.
 There are diverse recreational facilities too, and there are several places where you can buy refreshments.
 The park sometimes hosts concerts at the bandstand and it has long associations with freedom of speech and debates.

 What to do there: Relax in the green surroundings, admire the fragrant flowers, and see diverse monuments and statues, including the snaking Diana, Princess of Wales Memorial, the Cavalry Memorial, the Holocaust Memorial, and the unusual Jelly Baby Family.
 See the large Standing Stone, a gigantic monolith that some people say was once part of Stonehenge.
 If you’re more of an active traveller, join a 3.5 hour bike ride tour around the park and other attractions with a local guide.

 Stroll through the peaceful Italian Gardens, visit the Bandstand, and listen to diverse opinions and debates at Speakers; Corner, a place where anyone can voice what’s on their mind.
 In the summer, plunge into the Serpentine for a swim, feed the ducks, and go boating on the shimmering lake.
 You can also enjoy tennis, jogging, and horse riding in the park, or simply sit and watch the world go by from a charming waterside café – visiting this park is one of the best things to do in London!

-A must visit place to visit not far from London on the weekend!
+#8 – Stonehenge – A must-visit place to visit not far from London on the weekend!